nrfconnect/sdk-nrf/doc/nrf/libraries/others/date_time.rst

 .. note::

    It is recommended to set the :kconfig:option:`CONFIG_DATE_TIME_AUTO_UPDATE` option to trigger a time update when the device has connected to LTE.
-   If an application has time-dependent operations immediately after connecting to LTE network, it should wait for a confirmation telling that time has been updated.
+   If an application has time-dependent operations immediately after connecting to the LTE network, it should wait for a confirmation indicating that time has been updated.
    If the :kconfig:option:`CONFIG_DATE_TIME_AUTO_UPDATE` option is not set, the first date-time update cycle (after boot) does not occur until the time set by the :kconfig:option:`CONFIG_DATE_TIME_UPDATE_INTERVAL_SECONDS` option has elapsed.

 Configuration